 For detailed description of these outfits please see 1975 Sindy.

-A very simple but pretty cotton shift dress made of cotton.
+New for 1976 was this short-haired Sindy.
+She wore a very simple but pretty cotton shift dress made of cotton.
 This dress was coffee colour with little black spots and it was decorated with a dainty pattern of little two-tone brown flowers each with a black centre and stem and a brown and black leaf.
 The dress was knee-high with a round neckline and each armhole was trimmed with coffee coloured lace giving the impression of cap-sleeves.
 The dress fastened at the back of the neck with one sewn-on metal snap fastener.
 Although this outfit was shown with white Trendy shoes, we are not sure about this.
 We think this doll may have come with the new style shoes and so we have opted to show her in the new white round-toes court shoes.
 We would be pleased to hear from anyone who can confirm which shoes she came with.

 We do know of variations to this outfits.
 Most relate to the shade of the coffee coloured cotton but we don't know if these differences could merely be as a result of washing or fading over the years.
 But we have found two dresses with a completely different lace trim.

 Made of scarlet cotton, this pretty short-sleeved dress had a fitted bodice at the front with a V-neck decorated on each side with a white cotton guipure lace flower with a red centre.
 The skirt had curved hip pockets on each side of the front of the dress.
 The dress fastened at the back with two chrome coloured metal poppers with the backs facing.
 This outfit was shown with white Trendy shoes but we know it came with white tassel shoes.